What is CACSE?

 CACSE has representatives from almost all public schools as well as many local agencies and support groups.
 Any parent, educator, or community organization member can join CACSE and become a Representative.
 Representatives have voting rights on issues of policy and decision making that impact the education of their children.

-Representatives agree to attend monthly CACSE meetings, to report relevant meeting information to their agency or school (such as to parents or educators), to help advertise upcoming events, and to focus on group needs rather than personal issues.
-Representatives also help honor outstanding educators and support providers with our new RISE UP award, given every April.
-Representatives also help to plan yearly conferences put on by the Southern Maryland Collaborative for Families of Children with Disabilities, of which CACSE is a supporting member.
+Representatives agree to attend and participate in monthly CACSE meetings, to report relevant meeting information to their agency or school (such as to parents, parent groups like PTA, or educators), to help advertise upcoming events, and to focus on group needs rather than personal issues.
+Representatives also help honor outstanding educators and support providers with our new RISE UP award, given every spring.
+Representatives also help to plan or help out with workshops or conferences, assist with our Family Toolbox lending program through St. Mary’s County Library, keep up our website and social and print media, discuss new educational developments such as the current focus on dyslexia and other learning disabilities, help propose solutions when problems occur with support services, special needs transportation, or assistive technology, and more!

 What if I have questions, problems, or need additional support?